await31/basic-plant-shop/README.md

-# basicplantshop
+# basic-plant-shop

-This is my first web project using Java Servet
+This is my first web project using Java Servlet